Acute dental care

-We provide a limited acute dental care service.
 Treatment at this clinic is provided by dentists in training and junior clinical staff under the supervision of senior clinicians.
-This means that we can see far fewer patients during university holidays during the Christmas and Easter periods and from June to mid-September.
+This means that we can see far fewer patients during university holidays, during the Christmas and Easter periods and from June to mid-September.

-- We assess patients who have registered from 8.30am
+- Assessments for patients who have registered begin from 8.30am

-- We are not open at the weekend or on Bank or Public Holidays
+- We are closed on Bank and Public Holidays

 You must come in person to an Acute Dental Care clinic session at King’s Dental Institute to register.
 You cannot register by phone or make an appointment.